 Almost 450 people completed a residents' survey to tell us what they like and don’t like about living in Gleadless Valley.

-We have also attended meetings with local groups and services to talk in more detail.
-It's been really useful in helping to understand what’s important to local people.
+We have attended meetings with local groups and services to talk in more detail.
+Local people also attended design workshops in September 2018 to develop options for improving Gleadless Valley.

 Why Gleadless Valley?

 Parts of Gleadless Valley fall into the 10% most deprived neighbourhoods in the country and, although similar areas in Sheffield have had regeneration activity in the past, this has not happened in Gleadless Valley.